 And why not make your own?
 It’s:

 - super frugal.
 After all, if you want good ingredients you’re going to pay more to buy healthier products, but it is cheaper if you make those products at home.

 - and after all the nourishing ingredients you can focus on adding some essential oil scents (also good for you) to make it smell however you like!

 A Total Win!

-- Lavender: lavender is calming to the skin and your “go to” for any skin problems (making it great for acne, eczema, redness or other irritation).
+- Lavender: lavender is calming to the skin and your “go to” for skin problems (making it great for acne, eczema, redness or other irritation).